Hunters (2020 TV series): Context

 Digital Spy writer David Opie considered a show about Jewish heroes like Hunters important, due to the marginalization of the Jewish religion in the fictional superhero landscape.
-While there are many Jewish comic book heroes, including Scarlet Witch, Kitty Pryde, the Thing, and Harley Quinn, the Jewish aspect of their lives is almost always marginalized.
+While there are many Jewish comic book heroes, including Scarlet Witch, Kitty Pryde, the Thing, and Harley Quinn, Opie argues the Jewish aspect of their lives is almost always marginalized.

 David Weil, who is Jewish, noted "casual" forms of anti-semitism taking place throughout his life, such as jokes about "Jews in ovens" and swastikas sprayed on his high school.
 Hunters is also far from the first piece of media to involve protagonists hunting down Nazis, as those have included films like The Odessa File (1974), Apt Pupil (1998), The Boys from Brazil (1978), and Marathon Man (1976), as well as content regarding Nazi zombies.

 Production

 Development

 I think as a young Jewish kid growing up on Long Island in New York, there are feelings of wanting to be powerful.
 You rarely see Jews depicted as superheroes; as having might and strength.
 They're often nebbishes or Woody Allen or very intellectual.
 But to have the power to reclaim your place and get justice for your ancestors is definitely a wish fulfillment.
 And that's what Hunters became.